fp7-netide/Tools/memory-management-system/onos/README.md

 # sh hping_test.sh
 ```

-Now the pings start flowing and the forwarding NetApp installs the associated rules in the virtual switch.
+Now the pings start flowing and the ReactiveForwarding installs the associated rules in the virtual switch.
 When the number of rules reaches 1500 in the flow table, the MMS swapping cleans up all the less used rules.

 In order to see how the MMS impacts on the number of flow rules installed, the ONOS GUI offers a representation of this data.